maxilirator/quant_ui/docs/research_desk_plan.md

 - No data generation; this is a **read-only** inspection tool.

 ## Data Inventory (q-training)
-All paths are repo-relative unless noted.
+All paths are repo-relative unless noted. `configs/paths.yaml` stores an absolute `data_root`.

 ### Core calendars / instruments
 - `data/xsto/calendars/day.txt`